Species360 Research Partner Program Overview and Resources

 Where does the data originate?
-Over 1,200 zoo, aquarium, university, research and governmental institutions use ZIMS to record animal husbandry, animal welfare, medical, biobank, and studbooks data for thousands of animals in their care.
+Species360 members – including over 1,200 zoo, aquarium, university, research and governmental institutions in 100 countries – use ZIMS to record and share animal husbandry, animal welfare, medical, biobank, and studbooks data for thousands of animals in their care.

 Research partners have online access to a variety of reports and tools – all available on individual species.
-Among the research tools are:
+Among them:

-Husbandry Data: Species Event History, Species Holding, Animal Age Distribution, Weight Comparison Report, TAG Export, Population Overview, Pedigree Explorer, Global Holdings by Animal Type.
+Husbandry Data: Species Event History, Species Holding, Animal Age Distribution, Weight Comparison Report, TAG Export, Population Overview, Global Holdings by Animal Type.

 Medical Data: Anesthesia Summaries, Drug Usage by Type, Expected Blood Test Results.

-Here are some of our current research partners:
+Who are some of our Species360 Research Partners?